chadhindsight/translate-tts/README.md

 # TTS & Translate App

 ## Description
 This is a JavaScript web application that allows users to input text and convert it into speech (TTS).Based on [Brad Traversy's Youtube Tutorial](https://www.youtube.com/watch?v=V0P3Opf-zUs&t=1104s).
-The tutorial video uses google translate API, but this project uses LibreTranslate Translate API instead.
+The tutorial video uses google translate API, but this project usesthis version uses the MyMemory Translation API instead as it does not required a paid API key. instead.
 Additionally, users can select a language to translate the text before it is spoken.
 The project utilizes serverless functions for translation and API key security.

 ## Technologies Used